Meltwater acquires Klear; Muck Rack enhances reporting; Talkwalker adds podcast monitoring; TVEyes partners for podcast audience data

 All data is at the “show level” which means you won’t see is geographic, demographic or data about an individual episode.

 The company has long provided broadcast monitoring tools, which are often embedded as white label solutions for other media monitoring vendors.
-TVEyes launched podcast monitoring in the fall of 2019, quickly became a white label partner to Meltwater, Burrelles, Cision and Muck Rack, and today monitors 25,000 podcasts.
+TVEyes launched podcast monitoring in the fall of 2019, quickly became a white label partner to Meltwater, Burrelles and Cision and today monitors 25,000 podcasts.

 Talkwalker and Critical Mention are the only vendors that offer independently made podcast monitoring tools.